 Listed below are the features of the National Saving Certificate or NSC-

-- As NSC is a government-backed tax saving scheme, investors can claim an amount of up to Rs.
-1.5 lakh under the provisions of Section 80C of the Income Tax Act, 1961
+- As NSC is a government-backed tax saving scheme, investors can claim up to Rs.
+1.5 lakh under Section 80C of the Income Tax Act of 1961.

-- The rate of interest given to the investors on NSC is 6.8% per annum.
-The government revises the interest every quarter.
-It gets compounded annually but is only payable after maturity
+- The annual interest rate paid to NSC investors is 6.8 percent.
+Every quarter, the government revises the interest rate.
+It is compounded annually, but it is only payable upon maturity

-- National Saving Certificate maturity period is 5 years
+- The maturity period of a National Saving Certificate is 5 years

-- Investors can purchase the NSC scheme from any nearby post office just by submitting the required documents or by completing the KYC verification process
+- Investors can purchase the NSC scheme at any nearby post office by submitting the necessary documents or completing the KYC verification process

-- It is flexible to transfer the NSC certificate from one post office to another post office
+- It is possible to transfer an NSC certificate from one post office to another

-- NBFCs and Banks accepts NSC as collateral or security for secured loans
+- NSC is accepted as collateral or security by NBFCs and banks for secured loans

-- Investors can nominate his/her family member (even minors)
+- Investors may nominate a member of their family (even minors)

-- After the maturity period of the NSC scheme, the subscribes needs to pay the applicable tax on the principal amount
+- After the NSC scheme’s maturity period, subscribers must pay the applicable tax on the principal amount

-- Prewithdrawal NSC amount is not allowed; however, it is only allowed in case of death, or court order issued against it
+- Pre-withdrawal of NSC amounts is not permitted; however, it is permitted in the event of death or a court order issued against it

 Who Should Invest in NSC or National Saving Certificate?

-Following are the list of people who should or can invest in NSC or National Saving Certificates-
+The people who should or can invest in NSCs (National Saving Certificates) are as follows:

-- A person who is looking for a safe investment option
+- A person looking for a secure investment option

-- Anyone who would want to earn a steady interest while saving on taxes
+- Anyone who wants to earn a consistent rate of return while saving money on taxes

-- The scheme is only open for individual Indian resident citizens
+- The scheme is only available to individual Indian residents

 What is PPF or Public Provident Fund?

-A Public Provident Fund allows an individual to save a part of his/her income annually to build a retirement corpus while earning competitive interest on the deposited amount.
-PPF offers tax-saving benefits too.
-It was introduced with an aim to encourage the saving habits of people, especially those who don’t come under the Employee Provident Fund Organisation (EPFO).
-Investing in a PPF account earns an individual interest on the capital amount and allows him/her to claim tax deductions of up to Rs.
+A Public Provident Fund allows an individual to save a portion of his or her income each year to build a retirement corpus while earning competitive interest on the amount deposited.
+PPF also provides tax advantages.
+It was introduced with the intention of encouraging people’s saving habits, particularly those who do not belong to an Employee Provident Fund Organization (EPFO).
+Individuals who invest in a PPF account earn interest on the capital amount and can claim tax deductions of up to Rs.
 1.5 lakh under section 80C of the Income Tax Act.